 FishPhyloMaker()

-The function builds a phylogenetic hypothesis for the provided species pool by inserting in and pruning species from the Rabosky´s et al (2020) backbone phylogenetic tree (Figure 1).
-We used this phylogeny since it comprises the most up to date and comprehensive phylogenetic hypothesis for ray-finned fishes.
-The backbone phylogeny is downloaded by using the fishtreeoflife R package (Chang et al 2019).
+The function builds a phylogenetic hypothesis for the provided species list by inserting in and pruning species from the Rabosky's et al. (2020) backbone phylogenetic tree (Figure 1).
+We used this phylogeny since it comprises the most up-to-date and comprehensive phylogenetic hypothesis for ray-finned fishes.
+The backbone phylogeny is downloaded using the fishtreeoflife R package (Chang et al. 2019).

-The input for FishPhyloMaker() can be the second element in the list returned by FishTaxaMaker() or a manually constructed data frame with the same configuration (a data frame with the species, family, and order names for each taxon).
+The input for FishPhyloMaker() can be the second element in the list returned by FishTaxaMaker() or a manually constructed data frame with the same configuration (species, family, and order names for each taxon).
 The function contains three logical arguments: insert.base.node, return.insertions and progress.bar.
 These three arguments are set by default as FALSE, TRUE, and TRUE, respectively.

 The function identifies which of the provided species are in the backbone phylogenetic tree.
-If all the provided species are already present in the backbone tree, the function returns a pruned tree.
+If all of them are already present in the backbone tree, the function returns a pruned tree.
 If any of the provided species is not in the backbone tree, the function performs a four-level insertion routine.
 First, species from genera already included in the backbone tree are inserted as polytomies at the most recent ancestral node that links all congeneric species (or as the sister species of the only species representing a genus in the backbone tree).
 Second, species not inserted in the previous step are then inserted at the family level by an interactive procedure using a returned list of all the genera within the same family of the target species.
 The user has the option to insert the species as a sister taxon to a genus (option 1), between two genera (option 2), or at the node of the family (option 3).
 If the user enters a single genus from the list, the function splits its branch and inserts the target species as a sister taxon (option 1).
 If the user enters two genera separated by a blank space, the function inserts the target species as a polytomy at the most recent node that links the selected genera (option 2).
 If the user enters the family name, the function inserts the target species at the family node as a polytomy (option 3).
 Third, if any remaining species can now be inserted at the genus level, the function repeats the first procedure but records it as a Congeneric family-level insertion.
 Fourth, remnant species are inserted at the order level following similar to the second step by an interactive procedure using a returned list of all the families within the order of the target species.
 Hence, the user may specify a family to insert the target species as sister taxon (option 1), two families to insert it as a polytomy at the most recent node linking them (option 2), or the order to insert it as a sister taxon (option 3).
-The function will not insert the species not inserted in the previous steps beyond the order level because it would add too much uncertainty to the phylogenetic tree.
+The function will not perform insertions steps beyond the order level because it would add too much uncertainty to the phylogenetic tree.

 Setting the argument insert.base.node as TRUE automatically inserts the target species from the second and fourth steps in the family and order nodes, respectively.
 This setting facilitates the insertion of a large number of species or species with the phylogenetic position unknown.
 The default output is a list with two objects: (i) the pruned tree including only the provided species list; (ii) a data frame identifying if each provided species was initially present in the backbone tree, in which step it was inserted, or not inserted at all.